Is My Cat Drinking Enough Water?

 Food, Glorious Food

-Since cats evolved to fulfil most of their water needs from their prey, the easiest way to ensure your cat is hydrated is to switch to wet food.
-Dry cat food contains less than 14% water, compared to wet food, which usually contains over 60%.
-Dry food does have great benefits for your cat’s teeth – and for your budget – so a mix of both in your cat’s diet is a good way to go.
+Since cats prefer eating to drinking water, probably the easiest way to ensure your cat is hydrated is to switch to wet food.
+Dry cat food can contain less than 14% water, compared to over 60% in wet food.
 Remember to introduce changes to your cat’s diet slowly, and consult your vet first if your cat has any dietary or health concerns.

-If you’re set on sticking to dry food for your cat, try adding a little water to moisten it and help your cat to take in more fluids.
-It’ll help bring out the flavour too, which is always a plus!
+If you’re set on sticking to dry food for your cat, try adding a little water to it to help your cat take in more fluids.